SteffTek/renovate-executor/README.md

 RE_HANDLER=github                       # Set the handler to github.
 Required for using GitHub as repository source RE_GITHUB_API=https://api.github.com    # GitHub API URL, default is https://api.github.com RE_GITHUB_TOKEN=ghp_xxxx                # GitHub personal access token.
-This is REQUIRED RE_GITHUB_USER=SteffTek                 # Filter for repositories.
+This is REQUIRED RE_GITHUB_USERS=SteffTek                # Filter for repositories.
 Only repositories from this user will be processed.
-Not compatible with RE_GITHUB_ORGANIZATION
+This is a comma separated list
-RE_GITHUB_ORGANIZATION=SteffTek         # Filter for repositories.
+RE_GITHUB_ORGS=SteffTek                 # Filter for repositories.
 Only repositories from this organization will be processed.
-Not compatible with RE_GITHUB_USER
+This is a comma separated list
 ```

 ## GitLab Configuration